sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 A generic status notifications topic SHOULD be configured to which (a) the Manager is subscribed, and (b) all onboarded components can publish.
 Status notifications may be used by the Manager to update user interfaces, to provide notification of the start, finish, success or failure of ecosystem operations, or as events to trigger subsequent activities.

 ## Component Interactions
 Component interactions describe functionality between components relating to collection, evaluation, or other downstream processes.

-The following component interactions begin with the Manager providing a set of instructions to an Orchestrator or Orchestrators that have registered with the SACM ecosystem indicating the appropriate capabilities, such as collection or evaluation.
+The following component interactions begin with the Manager providing a set of instructions to an Orchestrator or set of Orchestrators that have registered with the SACM ecosystem indicating the appropriate capabilities, such as collection or evaluation.
+Subscribing Orchestrator(s) MAY translate, manipulate, augment, or otherwise transform the Manager's instructions into content supported through the Orchestrator's capabilities.

-### Collection
-Manager provides instructions to Orchestrator(s) who have collection orchestration capabilities.
-Those Orchestrators translate/manipulate/massage collection instructions according to the supported collection data models/serializations they support.

 ### Initiate Ad-Hoc Collection
 The Orchestrator supplies a payload of collection instructions to a topic or set of topics to which Posture Collection Services are subscribed.
 The receiving PCS components perform the required collection based on their capabilities.
 Each PCS then forms a payload of collected posture attributes (including endpoint identifying information) and publishes that payload to the topic(s) to which the Posture Attribute Repository is subscribed, for persistence.